 - 11.1.
 The academy will ensure that detailed bullying logs are kept and analysed to look for trends and patterns so that actions can be taken to reduce bullying in the academy. - 11.2.
-All incidents will be recorded and statistics will be reported on to SLT and governors in a timely fashion throughout the year
+All incidents will be recorded on CPOMS